Counselors in Training (C.I.T.)

 LEADERSHIP & MENTORING program

-Counselors in Training (CIT) have an essential role in helping run our Camp Fair Oaks program.
-Campers will look up to you for support and guidance, which will teach you leadership skills as you act as a role model for them.
+Counselors in Training (CIT) have an essential role in helping run our CFO Childcare program.
+Children will look up to you for support and guidance, which will teach you leadership skills as you act as a role model for them.

 Working alongside our welcoming and encouraging staff, you can expect to learn a lot this summer and grow in confidence as you move into a new phase of your life and education.
-Camp Fair Oaks has a proven track record of developing youth to become bright, successful young adults!
+CFO has a proven track record of developing youth to become bright, successful young adults!

 - APPLICATION information